Greeks in Turkey: Current situation

 Since the vast majority of properties confiscated from Greek trusts (and other minority trusts) have been sold to third parties, which as a result cannot be taken from their current owners and be returned, the Greek trusts will receive compensation from the government instead.
 Compensation for properties that were purchased or were sold to third parties will be decided on by the Finance Ministry.
 However, no independent body is involved in deciding on compensation, according to the regulations of the government decree of 27 August 2011.
 If the compensation were judged fairly and paid in full, the state would have to pay compensation worth many millions of Euros for a large number of properties.
 Another weakness of the government decree is that the state body with a direct interest in reducing the amount of compensation paid, which is the Finance Ministry, is the only body permitted to decide on the amount of compensation paid.
 The government decree also states that minority trusts must apply for restitution within 12 months of the publication of the government decree, which was issued on 1 October 2011, leaving less than 11 months for the applications to be prepared and submitted.
-After this deadline terminates on 27 August 2012, no applications can be submitted, in which the government aims to settle this issue permamenetly on a legally sound basis and prevent future legal difficulties involving the European Court of Human Rights.
+After this deadline terminates on 27 August 2012, no applications can be submitted, in which the government aims to settle this issue permanently on a legally sound basis and prevent future legal difficulties involving the European Court of Human Rights.